Joint Visible Light and Backscatter Communications for Proximity-Based Indoor Asset Tracking Enabled by Energy-Neutral Devices: Implementation

 \subsection{Signal Processing at Reader}

-The signal processing flow at the reader side is visualized in Fig.~\ref{fig:rx_schematic}.
+The signal processing flow at the reader is visualized in Fig.~\ref{fig:rx_schematic}.
 The USRP-received RF samples centered at the carrier frequency $f_{\textrm{c}}$ are first down-converted and then low-pass filtered, resulting in a stream of in-phase and quadrature (I/Q) samples at the reader side.
 These samples are quantized into complex values and transferred to a laptop running MATLAB R2024b for demodulation.
 A non-coherent FSK demodulator is designed to process the received samples~\cite{goldsmith2005}.
-After filtering out the high-frequency noise using an LPF with an approximate cut-off frequency \mbox{$f_\textrm{cut} = 20$~kHz} at 3~dB, A filter bank with four pairs of band-pass filters (BPFs) is applied to the incoming samples.
-Each pair of filters has a 10~dB bandwidth of approximately \mbox{$f_\Delta = 500$~Hz} and is allocated to a specific frequency pair of an LED AP, introduced in Section~\ref{subsec:hardware}.
-The outputs of the two BPFs in each pair are envelope-detected and compared to determine which one exhibits greater magnitude, thereby indicating the bit associated with that instant of time.
-The bit sequence produced by this comparison is then examined to detect a preamble, and the subsequent ID of the LED AP is extracted.
+After filtering out the high-frequency noise using an LPF with an approximate cut-off frequency \mbox{$f_\textrm{cut} = 20$~kHz} at 3~dB, a filter bank with four pairs of band-pass filters (BPFs) is applied to the incoming signal samples.
+Each pair of filters has a 10~dB bandwidth of approximately \mbox{$f_\Delta = 500$~Hz} and is allocated to one specific BFSK frequency pair introduced in Section~\ref{subsec:simulations}.
+This parallel structure is the key mechanism that enables recovery of multiple LED IDs when the BD is located in an overlap region of several VLC cells.
+The outputs of the two BPFs in each pair are envelope-detected and compared to determine which has the greater magnitude, thereby indicating the bit associated with that time instant.
+The bit sequence produced by this comparison is then examined to detect a preamble, after which the LED AP ID is extracted.
+More specifically, each BPF pair isolates one candidate BFSK branch from the composite backscattered signal.
+The outputs of the two BPFs in that branch are envelope-detected at the reader and compared to determine the instantaneous bit value.
+The resulting bit stream is then processed independently for preamble detection and synchronization by searching for the Barker sequence, after which the corresponding LED ID is extracted.
+Since this procedure is executed for all assigned frequency pairs in parallel, the reader can recover several LED IDs within the same observation interval whenever several VLC cells illuminate the BD simultaneously.
 The extracted ID is combined with the measured RSS to form the measurement vector in~\eqref{eqn:mea_vector}.
 These quantities are finally passed to the tracking algorithm described in Section~\ref{subsec:pf_tracking}, where they serve as the measurement inputs for tracking the position of the BD.

+If the system is extended to a multi-BD scenario, two reader-centric separation mechanisms are compatible with the present architecture.
+Code-division multiple access (CDMA) can be incorporated in the reader, by assigning each BD a tag-specific spreading sequence that gates the switch-control waveform before backscatter modulation.
+Successive interference cancellation (SIC) can be incorporated by allowing overlapping tag transmissions and decoding the strongest response first, reconstructing its contribution, subtracting it from the received signal, and then iterating on the residual signal.